 Southern Africa Safaris

 Southern Africa produces a safari experience that differs from East Africa in character as much as in geography.
-The landscapes are more varied — from the Kalahari sand system that underlies Botswana to the flood plains of the Okavango Delta, the dense lowveld of the South African private reserves, the desert escarpments of Namibia and the remote river valleys of Zambia and Zimbabwe.
-Each country operates according to its own conservation philosophy and delivers a distinct quality of wildlife encounter.
+The landscapes are more varied — Kalahari sand systems, Okavango flood plains, South African lowveld, Namibian desert escarpments and remote river valleys in Zambia and Zimbabwe.
+Each country operates according to its own conservation philosophy.
+Each delivers a distinct quality of wildlife encounter.

-What the region shares across all these differences is generally lower visitor density than East Africa at comparable price points, strong walking safari traditions in Zambia and Zimbabwe, and the Okavango Delta — a water safari environment that exists nowhere else on earth in this form.
+What the region shares is generally lower visitor density than East Africa at comparable price points.
+Strong walking safari traditions exist in Zambia and Zimbabwe.
+The Okavango Delta, furthermore, is a water safari environment that exists nowhere else on earth in this form.

 South Africa

 South Africa offers the most accessible entry into Southern Africa safari travel.
-The Kruger National Park and its adjacent private reserves — particularly the Sabi Sand — provide Big Five wildlife in a landscape that connects directly to Johannesburg by road or short domestic flight.
+The Kruger National Park and its adjacent private reserves — particularly the Sabi Sand — provide Big Five wildlife.
+A direct road or short domestic flight connects the reserves to Johannesburg.
 The Sabi Sand delivers the finest leopard viewing in Africa.
 The private reserves produce game drives of considerably greater depth than the national park through off-road access, limited vehicle numbers and highly experienced resident guides.

 For detailed South Africa planning: South Africa Safari Guide